Keeping the Wellbeing Conversation Going

 It is important for all young professionals to keep the wellbeing conversation going by checking in with yourself and those around you daily.
 By asking the simple question, “R U OK?” we can potentially have an impact on someone around us.

 We extend our thank you to our guest speakers who took the time to enable us to evolve in our wellbeing this morning.
-You can read more about our speakers below, or connect with them through the links provided.

 If you or someone around you need immediate support, please contact Lifeline on 13 11 14.
 No one needs to face their problems alone.